nghttp2/nghttp2/doc/sources/nghttpx-howto.rst

 (e.g., squid, traffic server).
 So HTTP/1 request must include absolute URI in request line.

-By default, frontend connection is encrypted, this mode is also called secure proxy.
+By default, frontend connection is encrypted.
+So this mode is also called secure proxy.
 If nghttpx is linked with spdylay, it supports SPDY protocols and it works as so called SPDY proxy.

 With ``--frontend-no-tls`` option, SSL/TLS is turned off in frontend connection, so the connection gets insecure.

-The backend must be HTTP/1 proxy server.  nghttpx only supports 1 backend server address.
+The backend must be HTTP/1 proxy server.  nghttpx only supports multiple backend server addresses.
 It translates incoming requests to HTTP/1 request to backend server.
 The backend server performs real proxy work for each request, for example, dispatching requests to the origin server and caching contents.

 For example, to make nghttpx listen to encrypted HTTP/2 requests at port 8443, and a backend HTTP/1 proxy server is configured to listen